Andorra

-Andorra is the sixth-smallest state in Europe, with an area of 468 km2 and a population of approximately 87,486.
-The Andorran people are a Romance ethnic group closely related to Catalans.
-Andorra is the world's 16th-smallest country by land and 11th-smallest by population.
+Andorra is the sixth-smallest state in Europe and the largest of the European microstates, with an area of 468 km2 and an estimated population of 90,021 as of July 2026.
+The Andorran people are a Romance group descended from the Catalans.
+Andorra is the world's 17th-smallest country by land and 11th-smallest by population.
 Its capital, Andorra la Vella, is the highest capital city in Europe, at an elevation of 1023 m above sea level.
-The official language is Catalan, but Spanish, Portuguese, and French are also commonly spoken.
+The sole official language is Catalan, while Spanish, Portuguese and French are also used.

 Tourism in Andorra brings approximately 8 million visitors to the country annually.
 Andorra is not a member state of the European Union.
 It has been a member of the Council of Europe and of the United Nations since 1993.